At a Glance

 ✨Tip Number 1

 Familiarise yourself with the latest trends and technologies in Design and Technology.
-Being able to discuss current innovations during your interview can demonstrate your passion and commitment to the subject.
+Being able to discuss current innovations or teaching methods during your interview can really set you apart from other candidates.

 ✨Tip Number 2

 Network with other Design Technology teachers and professionals in the field.
-Attend local workshops or seminars to build connections, as personal recommendations can often give you an edge in the hiring process.
+Attend local workshops or seminars, as these connections can provide valuable insights and potentially lead to job opportunities.

 ✨Tip Number 3

-Prepare to showcase your classroom management skills.
-Think of specific examples from your teaching experience where you've successfully managed a classroom or adapted your teaching style to meet diverse student needs.
+Prepare to demonstrate your classroom management skills.
+Think of specific examples where you've successfully managed a classroom or adapted your teaching style to meet diverse student needs, as this will be crucial for the role.

 ✨Tip Number 4

 Research the school’s ethos and values.
-Understanding their approach to education will help you align your answers during the interview and show that you are a good fit for their team.
+Understanding their approach to education and how they support their students can help you tailor your responses in the interview and show that you’re a great fit for their team.

 We think you need these skills to ace Teacher of Design and Technology